gaehlerm/SoftwareEngineering/README.md

 This is a book about software engineering, similar to Clean Code by Robert Martin.
 So far it is only a rough draft.
 There is still a lot to write.
 Especially some chapters feel like they were too short.
 Anyone who feels like it may help improving this book.
 Just create an MR. And my English could be better...

-The first half of the books seems more or less ok, the second half needs some serious reworking.
+The first half of the books seems more or less OK, the second half needs some serious reworking.

 Things to write:
 -	If anyone is an expert on Copilot and has ideas how to integrate it into this book, let me know.
 -	What is architecture?
 Or leave this chapter away all together?
 Read book "Fundamentals of Software Architecture"?
 -	Domain driven design -> reread the book.
-What in the book is about DDD and what are other topics like destillation?
+What in the book is about DDD and what are other topics like distillation?
 DDD distilled may help to get the essence.
 -	Write some more about everything.
 Some chapters are really short.
 -	Restructure and sort the chapters somehow.
 -	Some simple example on refactoring (what technique exactly?
 Converting a function into a class?)
 -	Design patterns -> write short explanations to all of them?
 Or leave this chapter away completely.
 -	How to work with existing code?
 If the code is not as nice as explained here.
 Read WELC again.
 -	How to organize software projects
--	Mention combinatorial explosion somewhere?
+-	Mention combination explosion somewhere?

 # 2. Table of content